 For these reasons wire line soon became very popular with anglers, although it did have some significant drawbacks: it could revert to coils and develop kinks if not kept under tension, early lines could literally cut grooves into rod rings and it could be very difficult to pull out of snags as wire line under pressure could easily cut into unprotected hands.
 Wire line was unsuited to be used with fixed spool reels and was instead mostly used with large, high capacity multiplier reels, although some anglers preferred to use wire line with large, old-fashioned centre pin reels.
 The popularity of wire line led to further fishing tackle development.
 Specialist boat fishing rods were developed which were specifically designed to be used with wire line.
 These rods did not have traditional rings but were instead fitted with rollers, eliminating the issue of wire line damaging the rings.

 The qualities of wire line meant that it had a huge impact on boat fishing.
 The book A Complete Guide to Fishing from 1979 states that wire line was “the most important sea angling innovation of the [twentieth] century” (p 216) which could “open up a new world to the angler” (p217).
-When wire line was at the peak of its popularity the main alternative of braided line was still in its infancy, being bulky and only available in very high breaking strains (indeed, most braided line used during this time was not designed for fishing but was made for general use repurposed by anglers).
+When wire line was at the peak of its popularity the main alternative of braided line was still in its infancy, being bulky and only available in very high breaking strains (most braided line used during this time was not specifically designed for fishing but was made for general use and repurposed by anglers).
 By the 2000s braided line had been developed specifically for fishing to offer all of the stretch free properties of wire line, but also being much easier to use.
 Today braided line has almost totally replaced wire line, and wire line has decreased in popularity by such an extent that it is seldom used by boat anglers.
 Indeed, it has declined in popularity to such an extent that it is quite hard to find wire line for sale on spools long enough to fill a sea fishing reel.

 Wire Line in Sea Fishing Today